-CommView2 is a self contained software program for a PC, which facilitates communication with the PPA5xx/15xx over RS232, USB or LAN.
+CommView2 is a self-contained software program for a PC, which facilitates communication with PPA3500 over RS232, USB or LAN.

-CommView2 allows strings to be sent and received between a PC and the PPA5xx/15xx.
+CommView2 allows strings to be sent and received between a PC and PPA3500.
 The strings can be viewed in a window and optionally stored in a file.
-Data received from the PPA5xx/15xx may be displayed in normal scientific notation with an identifying label.
+Data received from PPA3500 may be displayed in normal scientific notation with an identifying label.

-Strings to be sent to the PPA5xx/15xx can be stored in a "script file" and executed automatically.
+Strings to be sent to PPA3500 can be stored in a "script file" and executed automatically.
 The script file is created with any text editor and includes three types of lines (interpreted by the first character on each line):

-lines beginning with " are sent to the PPA5xx/15xx lines beginning with # are commands for CommView2 any other line is a comment.
+lines beginning with " are sent to PPA3500 lines beginning with # are commands for CommView2 any other line is a comment.